 behaved or may have behaved in a way that indicates they may not be suitable to work with children

 In some circumstances, the college will have to consider an allegation against an individual who is not directly employed by the organisation and where our disciplinary procedures do not fully apply (for example supply teachers).
 Whilst the college is not the employer of the individual, we still have responsibility to ensure allegations are dealt with properly and will liaise where appropriate with relevant parties.
-The college will not cease to use the services of a supply teacher as a result of safeguarding concerns, without finding out the facts and liaising with the the Local Authority Designated Officer (LADO to determine a suitable outcome.
+The college will not cease to use the services of a supply teacher as a result of safeguarding concerns, without finding out the facts and liaising with the the Local Authority Designated Officer (LADO) to determine a suitable outcome.

 Concerns can also be taken directly to LADO, if needed, via Children’s Services.